GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Questions on how something works or the best way to do something.
-title: "Breif summary of your question"
+title: "Brief summary of your question"
 labels: 'type: question'

 ---